SchneemannDavid/SchneemannDavid/README.md

   - Data Visualization (Tableau)

 💬 Ask me about:
-  - meditation
+  - Meditation and Mindfulness
-  - organizational transformation and culture change
+  - Organizational Transformation and Culture Change
   - San Diego :sunglasses:

 📫 How to reach me: